Central Florida

 Pumping too much groundwater from the aquifer changes the water pressure, which, in turn, draws water down from the land surface and draws salt water up (from even deeper aquifers) into the freshwater “zones” now tapped for our supplies.

-This action can result in negative impacts both above and below ground: drying out valuable wetlands, reducing spring flows, lowering area lake levels, and turning previously freshwater sources to brackish (a mix of fresh and salt that requires more expensive processing) or completely salty and no longer useable.
+This action can result in negative impacts both above and below ground: drying out valuable wetlands, reducing spring flows, lowering area lake levels, and turning previously freshwater sources to brackish (a mix of fresh and saltwater that requires more expensive processing) or completely salty and no longer useable.

 Recognizing the need to look into other sources and options for the future, water supply planning helps us identify just how much water is needed in the next 20 years and how long we can expect to rely on the Floridan aquifer.